sabrinakhan17/BankingAssignment/README.md

 - Charging a fee
   - If balance first deposited in Savings Account is less than $2,000, there's an automatic $50 fee charged
   - Custom Exception: SavingFeeError created
+- AES Encryption added on Checking and Saving Account Number